mrlb05/Nifty4Gemini/README.rst

    :alt: Nifty uses Astropy!
 Here is a link to the project webpage:
    :target: http://www.astropy.org/

-*Now in Beta status!
-Please let us know of any bugs you find on the issues page.*

 A Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).